Towards Perturbation-Induced Static Pivoting on GPU-Based Linear Solvers: Introduction

 In this paper, we build upon the perturbation-based approach.
 However, we offer a new perspective on its application: rather than iteratively refining a single perturbed solution, we use the computational might of GPUs to solve a whole series of differently perturbed systems in parallel through ``batch solving".
 Then, we leverage the sequence of perturbed solutions to explicitly reconstruct the original, desired solution to an arbitrary degree of theoretical accuracy.
 This approach is computationally heavy, but most of the computation can be performed in parallel.
 Importantly, each of the parallel solves can be efficiently performed with static pivoting on GPUs.

 This paper focuses on validating the mathematical underpinnings of our perturbation-based approach.
 An important sub-task associated with our approach consists of choosing the perturbation matrices which will reliably induce static pivoting.
 This task is left for future work, and it is replaced by a heuristic which works well in practice.
-Given this perturbation, our paper primarily focuses on the following question: given a perturbation that will induce static pivoting, which set of linear systems need to be parallel-solved to reconstruct the desired solution, and what linear combination of perturbed solutions will lead to an optimal reconstruction?
+Our paper primarily focuses on the following question: given a perturbation that will induce static pivoting, ($i$) what set of linear systems need to be parallel-solved to reconstruct the desired solution, and ($ii$) what linear combination of perturbed solutions will lead to an optimal reconstruction? {As grid complexity increases without bound, GPUs can be a key technology for both improving performance and expanding capabilities in grid operation and planning.
+Effective utilization of GPUs, therefore, could help unlock a new frontier of computational possibilities.}

 The specific contributions of this paper follow:

 \begin{enumerate} \item We use a Neumann series matrix expansion to find the linear combination of perturbed system solutions which can optimally reconstruct the desired solution of an original linear system of equations. \item We prove that a linear combination of $n$ parallel linear system solutions can theoretically reconstruct the desired (i.e., true) solution with ${\mathcal O}(\epsilon^n)$ accuracy. \item We show that the optimal combination can be computed by inverting a transposed Vandermonde matrix. \end{enumerate}